Countable modular groups of infinite type surfaces: Proof of the main result.

 \textbf{Case 2. $S$ has positive genus and possibly finite isolated ends.}

 We can choose $N$ as in the previous case.
-Note however that given our construction of this case in section 2 the subsurface with genus or finite isolated ends is a non wandering surface.
+Note however that given our construction of this case in section 2 the subsurface with genus or finite isolated ends is a non wandering surface (a sub-surface fixed by homeomorphisms up to homotopy).
 Therefore all the arguments go through as in the previous case.

 \end{proof}